asreview/paper-megameta-postprocessing-screeningresults/README.md

 -  `change_test_file_names.R` - With this script the filenames of the test files are converted to the empirical datafile names.
 -  `merge_datasets.R` - This script contains a function to merge the datasets.
 An unique included column is added for each dataset before the merge.
 -  `composite_label.R` - This script contains a function to create a column with the final inclusions.
+- `print_information_datasets.R` - This script contains a function to print information on datasets.
 -  `identify_duplicates.R` - This script contains a function to identify duplicate records in the dataset.
 -  `deduplicate_doi.R` - This script contains a function to deduplicate the records, based on doi, while maintaining all information.
 -  `quality_check.R` - This script corrects those labels which were incorrect according to 2 quality checks: Quality check 1 (incorrectly assigned irrelevant), Quality check 2 (incorrectly assigned relevant).